IAL 16: Small Astro-Bodies of the Inner Solar System and Target Earth

 4. Watching the Skies

-In IAL 10: Solar System Formation, we recognized them as LEFTOVERS: material that was NOT combined into the large bodies during solar system formation.
+In IAL 10: Solar System Formation, we recognized these astro-bodies as some of the LEFTOVERS: material that was NOT combined into the large bodies during solar system formation.

 The LEFTOVERS are planetesimals or protoplanets or fragments thereof.

-Here we will NOT consider dust and gas, except in passing, and concentrate on SSSBs bigger than dust.
+Here we will NOT consider dust and gas, except in passing, and concentrate on small astro-bodies which are, by definition, bigger than dust.

 These bodies are somewhat evolved by impact geology, space weathering, and, in some cases, primordial-radiogenic heat geology (see also Wikipedia: Earth's internal heat budget: Radiogenic heat: Primordial heat).